sudheermuthyala/terraform-on-AWS-with-SRE-IAC-DevOps/classes/04-Terraform-Variables-and-Datasources/26-input-varibles-introduction/README.md

 - **Terraform Local Values**

 **Terraform Input Varibles**
-- terraform input varibles serve as input varibles for a Terraform module, are
+- terraform input varibles serve as input varibles for a Terraform module, allowinng aspects are